 Evan Spiegel on building products people love and leading creative teams

-It started with one line: “I wish I could send a photo that disappears.”
-That’s what Evan Spiegel, co-founder and CEO of Snapchat, told Steven Bartlett on one of my favourite podcasts: The Diary of a CEO.
-Steven also happens to be one of the investors on Dragons’ Den, by far the best British TV show ever created if you’re into business and building products.
+I finally had time to watch a great interview with Evan Spiegel, co-founder and CEO of Snapchat, and Steven Bartlett on one of my favourite podcasts, The Diary of a CEO.
+Steven was also one of the investors on Dragons' Den, probably the best British show if you’re into business and building products.

-He shares the challenges of growing the company, hiring the right people, building strong teams and facing competition from tech giants like Facebook, which tried to buy Snapchat and later copied many of its features.
+Evan shares the challenges of growing the company, hiring the right people, building strong teams and facing competition from tech giants like Facebook, which tried to buy Snapchat and later copied many of its features.
 Despite all that, Evan credits his team’s determination, culture and vision as the real drivers of Snapchat’s success.
 His advice to founders is simple: care deeply about what you’re building and see change as a chance to get better.
 Success, he says, comes from passion and resilience, not just having a good idea.

 The company’s culture and values